huaweicloud/terraform-provider-huaweicloud/docs/resources/dns_zone.md

 # huaweicloud_dns_zone

 Manages a DNS zone in the HuaweiCloud DNS Service.
-This is an alternative to `huaweicloud_dns_zone_v2`

 ## Example Usage